rizwanxebia/helthcare/README.md

 Patient Panel Web part-----------------
 1. Register - Register Patient with all info.
 2. Login - Login Patient.
-3. Find Diseases - Patient show all symptoms ,patient select list of symptom then show related Disease.
 4. Patient is able to see his/her Appointments, Uploaded Reports.
 5. Patient can give reviews to Doctor after treatment.